sccn/sccn.github.io/others/EEGLAB_revision_history.md

 ---
 EEGLAB revision history
 ===
-EEGLAB downloads in ZIP format are available [here](https://sccn.ucsd.edu/eeglab/download.php).
+EEGLAB downloads in MATLAB and executable formats are available [here](https://sccn.ucsd.edu/eeglab/download.php).
 These include the latest release as well as older versions of EEGLAB.

 As of 2019, we are using the year of the release as the main revision number.